 The MCSD staff will monitor the evaluation and intervention process through contact with FMCSA staff assisting with compliance review.
 MCSD shall make use of measurement results to identify carriers for Compliance, Safety, Accountability (CSA) interventions.
 Utilizing the measurement results, MCSD will evaluate why safety problems are occurring, recommend remedies, encourage corrective action(s), and where corrective action is inadequate, invoke strong penalties.
 The On-Road Safety Performance (BASICs) will be used to determine the number of roadside inspections incurred and number of state-reported crashes.
 Work products will be reviewed for errors, and interventions will be conducted in a manner consistent with standard procedures.
 MCSD and its MCSAP partners will conduct at least one terminal inspection per year and one special emphasis roadside inspection per quarter for a total of four to reduce passenger carrier crashes.
 MCSD along with our MCSAP partners will conduct on site and road side inspections on passenger carriers and drivers.

-DUE to COVID 19, compliance review officers may have difficulty in reaching project objectives in FY 2021 if the case numbers continue as in CY 2020.
+DUE to COVID 19, compliance review officers may have difficulty in reaching project objectives in FY 2022.

 Part 2 Section 5 - Traffic Enforcement